 The Red Cup in Oklahoma City has long been a vibrant gathering place for vegetarians, vegans or anyone who enjoys a great cup of coffee.
 Conveniently located on North Classen with its signature mug propped up just so on the roof, The Red Cup has a relaxed atmosphere with a menu full of unique, daily specials and tried and true favorites.
 The Red Cup takes being a community café seriously by consistently providing artists, artisans and musicians an outlet for their work and acting as a venue for local events.

 While the cuisine at the Red Cup is strictly plant-based, Chef Patrick Clark, aka Chef Beave, works hard at crafting a great menu filled with exciting dishes that showcase local farmers.
 For breakfast, try the popular breakfast burrito - gas station or taqueria style - biscuit & gravy or Mt.
 Saint Chorizo.
 Be sure to wash it down with a cup of their fair-trade, organic coffee.
 For lunch, dive into the GMO Free Toe Pie, house-made veggie burger, Mahatma's Revenge curry or local favorite, the Gringo 2.0 salad.
-Stop by anytime for any of their amazing cakes, muffins or scones, all made from scratch.
+Stop by anytime for their amazing cakes, muffins or scones, all made from scratch.

 At The Earth Café & Deli, healthy, natural food is neither dull nor unimaginative.
 Using high quality, organic local ingredients (including herbs from their on-premises garden) the folks at this Norman community have created vegetarian and vegan dishes with a wide variety of flavor and texture for over 30 years.
 The tofu scramble or vegan biscuits with “soysage” gravy make for a satisfying breakfast with a cup of their premium, organic fair-trade coffee, while the popular fruit and vegetable smoothies are the perfect treat for any time of day.